jpwilliams/remit/docs/_api/emit.md

 ### Create and send an emission

-`remit.emit(event[, options])` returns a new emitter that will emit data to any interested [listeners][listen], dictated by `event`.
+`remit.emit(event: string | EmitterOptions): Emitter` returns a new emitter that will emit data to any interested [listeners][listen], dictated by `event`.
 The best practice for emissions is to create them once and reuse them.
 Creation returns a function which, when run, returns a promise that's either resolved or rejected depending on whether the emission successfully sent.

-{% highlight.js %}
+{% highlight js %}
 // create an emission
 const emitUserCreated = remit.request('user.created')